Ash-394/Ash-394.github.io/index.md

   - Each company can register as an individual entity, and employees can be added to the company using multi-level authentication, including authorization by the company officials.
     - The payment now can be distributed to all the employees simultaneously with ease.
+    -
 ## Hackathons
-HACKATHONS
 - GreenPill Festival Hack:
     - A decentralized platform that enables individuals to contribute to the welfare of animals in wildlife conservation through a transparent and accountable sponsorship process.